wentao228/SmiSelf/README.md

 Official implementation of our EMNLP 2025 Main Conference paper:
 **How to Make Large Language Models Generate 100% Valid Molecules?**
-(The 2025 Conference on Empirical Methods in Natural Language Processing)

 ---